 And sometimes, our emotions remain a mystery altogether.
 And that's ok.

 But, if we grown-ups can grapple with identifying our emotions more often than not, imagine how hard it must be for children - who usually lack the vocabulary as well as the maturity (or rather life experience) to name their feelings correctly?
 How frustrating and isolating must that feel?

-I have noticed my children living through a whole lifetime of emotions during the past unsettling months with each one of my children oftentimes displaying a different response to a similar emotion than their sibling.
+I have noticed my children living through a whole lifetime of emotions during the past unsettling months, with each one of my children frequently displaying a different response to a similar sentiment than their sibling.

-I have also noticed that my children frequently did not understand why they reacted a certain way (once we talked about it afterward), and I came to realize that this was because oftentimes they could not exactly label that big, small, or in-between feeling that had triggered that particular response.
+I have also noticed that my children frequently did not understand why they reacted a certain way (once we talked about it afterward), and I came to realize that this was because frequently they could not precisely label that big, small, or in-between feeling that had triggered that particular response.

 So where to go from here?

 As I searched for better ways to help my children identify (and deal with) their feelings, I looked to the experts: teachers.
 As professionals, how do they encourage their students to build an emotional vocabulary to communicate and cope better in school and life?

 And I came across one particular modus operandi that Josèphine's teachers set up in second grade to offer emotional support: the so-called 'take-a-break-corner' (also known as the 'calm-down-corner').

 It includes an 'emotions chart,' which helps students better identify what they are feeling.
 This may seem trivial to adults but can be an actual eye-opener for children who will discover that what they are feeling is... normal.

 Charts like these are available online (we like these resources created by teachers), and depending on age, they range from displaying the basic eight core emotions (joy, trust, fear, surprise, sadness, anticipation, anger, and disgust) to including more complex feelings, such as pride and shame, and many more—a loving and playful way of discovering emotions, especially for younger children.